For a complete list of Thoreau Bicentennial events in West Bridgewater click here.

 Subject line: Essay Contest entry

-In the body of the email include your name, your age, your town, your school or home-schooling teacher.
+In the body of the email include your name, your age, and your town.

 Length of essay: Between 500 and 750 words.